isomerpages/chi-ogpshowcase/_products/Postman/Description.md

 * **No official source of information:** Citizens currently receive messages from the government via many channels, and consequently are at risk of being phished.

 **Is Postman free?**
 * Sending an email is free.
-SMS will be charged based on Twilio's SMS rates.
+* SMS will be charged based on Twilio's SMS rates.
+* Sending Telegram bot messages are free.

 **Is Postman secure?**

 * We recommend that you do not add any sensitive information to the messages.
 Some of our users generate a recipient specific unique link that opens up to a locked page.
 * When in doubt, you should follow IM8’s guidelines on data classification.